-ATLANTA, October 21, 2020 – Teens undergoing posterior spinal fusion surgery for adolescent idiopathic scoliosis decreased post-operative opioid use by 40% when steroids were added to their pain management treatment, according to findings published today in the Journal of Bone and Joint Surgery led by Children’s Healthcare of Atlanta Orthopedic Surgeon Nicholas Fletcher, MD, Medical Director of Spine Quality and Outcomes.
+ATLANTA (Oct.
+21, 2020) – Teens undergoing posterior spinal fusion surgery for adolescent idiopathic scoliosis decreased post-operative opioid use by 40% when steroids were added to their pain management treatment, according to findings published today in the Journal of Bone and Joint Surgery led by Nicholas Fletcher, MD, an Orthopedic Surgeon and Medical Director of Spine Quality and Outcomes at Children’s Healthcare of Atlanta.
 Additionally, patients were twice as likely to walk at their initial inpatient physical therapy session and the average hospital stay decreased to under two days.

-“We’ve greatly reduced the postoperative challenges faced by kids and their families,” said Dr. Fletcher, associate professor of orthopedic surgery at Emory University School of Medicine.
+“We’ve greatly reduced the postoperative challenges faced by kids and their families,” said Dr. Fletcher, who is also an Associate Professor of Orthopedic Surgery at Emory University School of Medicine.
 “Patients are getting back to school quicker and their pain is diminished after surgery allowing for them to return to their normal activities sooner.”

-Scoliosis is a curve in the spine which appears like a “C” or “S” from the back and is the most common spinal abnormality in children, affecting about three percent of teens ages 10 to 18 in the U.S. The Orthopaedics and Sports Medicine Center at Children’s performs around 500 spinal fusion surgeries each year in severe cases, more than any other children’s hospital in the country according to the Pediatric Health Information System (PHIS).
+Scoliosis is a curve in the spine, which appears like a “C” or “S” from the back and is the most common spinal abnormality in children, affects about 3% of teens ages 10 to 18 in the U.S. The Orthopaedics and Sports Medicine Center at Children’s performs about 500 spinal fusion surgeries each year in severe cases, more than any other children’s hospital in the country, according to the Pediatric Health Information System (PHIS).
 The condition is often detected during school screenings by the presence of uneven shoulders, a rib hump or a lower back hump.
 Scoliosis usually develops during the teenage growth spurt and is not the result of bad posture, a heavy backpack, poor diet or playing sports.
 While the cause is unknown, it may run in families.

 “The goal of any pain management protocol is to minimize the number of opioids or narcotics used given our ever-expanding knowledge of their associated risks,” said Dr. Fletcher.
 “This 40% decrease in pain medicine requirements means that patients are drastically more comfortable after surgery and that their risk of significant opioid use is dramatically diminished.”

-Other benefits included a decline in hospital stay from what is often as long as one week to two days, a decrease in postoperative gastro-intestinal complications, and overall improvement in cognition.
+Other benefits included a decline in hospital stay from what is often as long as one week to two days, a decrease in postoperative GI complications and overall improvement in cognition.
 Adding steroids did not increase wound-healing problems.
-A reduction in pain medicine gave patients the ability to become functionally independent faster and return to activities like homework more quickly, also allowing parents to resume work more quickly.
+A reduction in pain medication gave patients the ability to become functionally independent faster and return to activities like homework more quickly, also allowing parents to resume work more quickly.

-Dr. Fletcher’s research team included fellow Orthopedic Surgeons Robert W. Bruce, MD and Joshua S. Murphy, MD, Anesthesiologist Thomas M. Austin, MD, Emory Medical Student Ndeye Guisse and Orthopedic Nurse Practitioner Tracy Ruska.
+Dr. Fletcher’s research team included Robert W. Bruce, MD and Joshua S. Murphy, MD, both orthopedic surgeons at Children's; Thomas M. Austin, MD, an anesthesiologist at Children's; Ndeye Guisse, an Emory University medical student; and Tracy Ruska, an Orthopedic Nurse Practitioner at Children's.

 U.S. News & World Report ranks the Orthopaedics and Sports Medicine Center at Children’s No. 10 nationwide.
-In 2019, the center performed 482 pediatric spinal fusions, making Children’s No. 1 in volumes with a shorter average length of stay for spine procedures than most children’s hospitals in the country, according to the Pediatric Health Information System (PHIS).
+In 2019, the center performed 482 pediatric spinal fusions, making Children’s No. 1 in volumes with a shorter average length of stay for spine procedures than most children’s hospitals in the country, according to PHIS.
 The center continues to perform the highest number of spine surgeries in Georgia, according to Georgia Hospital Association (GHA) data.

 Pediatric Health Information System (2019) is prepared by the Children’s Hospital Association.
 This report compares clinical data annually for more than 52 pediatric hospitals in the U.S.